hezmondo/MicroJinn/Hez mysql installation guide.md

 You should now be able to connect from workbench to the mysql server as root, using your new password

-I read somewhere that you should **not really use root to connect to MySQL server**.
+I understand that you should **not really use root to connect to MySQL server**.
 It is good practice to create a new user (such as hez or roger) with typical DBA privileges and a suitable password, to use to connect from Jinn and into workbench.

 You can create a new user and set privileges in workbench, or see my separate mysql shell guide.